Dixie (song): Reception

-Dixie" has become an institution, an irrepressible institution in this section of the country ...
-As a consequence, whenever "Dixie" is produced, the pen drops from the fingers of the plodding clerk, spectacles from the nose and the paper from the hands of the merchant, the needle from the nimble digits of the maid or matron, and all hands go hobbling, bobbling in time with the magical music of "Dixie."

 The Rumsey and Newcomb Minstrels brought "Dixie" to New Orleans in March 1860; the walkaround became the hit of their show.
 That April, Mrs. John Wood sang "Dixie" in a John Brougham burlesque called Po-ca-hon-tas, or The Gentle Savage, increasing the song's popularity in New Orleans.
 On the surface "Dixie" seems an unlikely candidate for a Southern hit; it has a Northern composer, stars a black protagonist, is intended as a dance song, and lacks any of the patriotic bluster of most national hymns and marches.
 Had it not been for the atmosphere of sectionalism in which "Dixie" debuted, it might have faded into obscurity.
-Nevertheless, the refrain "In Dixie Land I'll took my stand / To lib an die in Dixie", coupled with the first verse and its sanguine picture of the South, hit a chord.
+Nevertheless, the refrain "In Dixie Land I'll took my stand / To lib an die in Dixie", coupled with the first verse and its sanguine picture of the South, struck a chord.
 Woods's New Orleans audience demanded no fewer than seven encores.

-New Orleans publisher P. P. Werlein took advantage and published "Dixie" in New Orleans.
+The New Orleans publisher P. P. Werlein took advantage and published "Dixie" in New Orleans.
 He credited music to J. C. Viereck and Newcomb for lyrics.
 When the minstrel denied authorship, Werlein changed the credit to W. H. Peters.
 Werlein's version, subtitled "Sung by Mrs. John Wood," was the first "Dixie" to do away with the faux black dialect and misspellings.
 The publication did not go unnoticed, and Firth Pond & Co. threatened to sue.
 The date on Werlein's sheet music precedes that of Firth, Pond & Co.'s version, but Emmett later recalled that Werlein had sent him a letter offering to buy the rights for $5.
 In a New York musical publishers' convention, Firth, Pond & Co. succeeded in convincing those present that Emmett was the composer.
-In future editions of Werlein's arrangement, Viereck is merely credited as "arranger."
-Whether ironically or sincerely, Emmett dedicated a sequel called "I'm Going Home to Dixie" to Werlein in 1861.
+In future editions of Werlein's arrangement, Viereck is merely credited as "arranger".